shashank-srikant/shashank-srikant.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 <p>ವಂದನೆಗಳು!
 I consult with startups and organizations to design and deploy products that utilize machine learning/AI, generative ML, program analysis techniques, and data analysis.
 I have a PhD in AI/ML, and my extensive research background has equipped me with the skills to simplify complex jargon and convert vague problem descriptions into precise requirements and specifications.
-With more than a decade of experience, I specialize in seamlessly integrating AI/ML into enterprise-grade software products.
-I have worked with Fortune 500 orgs like Amazon, Microsoft, JD, Tencent, where I've integrated AI products into their workflows. <small><a href="https://shashank-srikant.github.io/bio.txt">[Third person bio]</a></small>
+With over a decade of experience, I specialize in seamlessly integrating AI/ML into enterprise-grade software products.
+I have worked with Global 500 organizations such as Amazon, Microsoft, JD, and Tencent, where I integrated AI products into their workflows. <small><a href="https://shashank-srikant.github.io/bio.txt">[Third person bio]</a></small>
 </p>

 <p>